Hurricane Ian - Maps and images showing destruction

 Local reports say thousands of people are awaiting rescue and there are fears of fatalities.

-Ian has now been downgraded to a tropical storm but people are being warned to continue to take shelter as strong winds and heavy rains move across the state towards Georgia.
+Ian has now been downgraded to a tropical storm but people are being warned to continue to take shelter as strong winds and heavy rains move across the state.
+The storm is then expected regain hurricane strength as it crosses the sea to South Carolina.

 The storm built to a Category 4 hurricane as it crossed the Gulf of Mexico, bringing wind speeds of up to 241km/h (150mph) and causing storm surges, or rising sea levels, which flooded coastal communities and left thousands of people without power.